 This enables us to get new employees deployed onto client work much quicker than the average outsourcer, as onboarding time is greatly reduced whilst maintaining customer satisfaction levels.
 One recent example saw us sourcing 800 people in just eight weeks, all fully-trained.

 Covid has delivered one benefit to businesses like ours.
 It has opened up the opportunity for our agents to work from anywhere.
 This means we can broaden our target recruitment areas to a nationwide search, even focussing on areas of high unemployment.
 This provides another way to mitigate staff shortages in commercial areas.

 With office banter and out-of-work socialising removed from the equation, we have found that having a mainly remote team requires amplified employee engagement activity to maintain staff retention levels.

 We have adopted a flexible or hybrid approach to working locations.
 We employ our agents knowing what they want and need in terms of their workplace and workspace.
 If this means some prefer to work at home more often, then we will accommodate that and provide them with the tools to make it work and to ensure they are integrated into the team.

 How can we help?

-More than anything, outsourcing has proved to be an extra arm at a time when companies need it most – whether in the UK or offshore and that is totally down to a client’s needs and commercial choices.
+More than anything, outsourcing has proved to be an extra arm at a time when companies need it most.
+Whether in the UK or offshore is totally down to a client’s needs and commercial choices.
 We flex as you flex.

 It’s a model which, if executed correctly, has been successful to plug the gap in the shortage of call centre agents as we can supply teams and hundreds of people at very short notice.
 Now, more than ever, the boardrooms of all UK firms should be challenging themselves to do things differently if they are to protect their financials, their reputations, and their customers.